nestjs/docs.nestjs.com/content/recipes/hot-reload.md

 ### Hot Reload

-The highest impact on your application's bootstrapping process has a **TypeScript compilation**.
-But the question is, do we have to recompile a whole project each time when change occurs?
-Not at all.
-That's why [webpack](https://github.com/webpack/webpack) HMR (Hot-Module Replacement) significantly decreases an amount of time necessary to instantiate your application.
+The highest impact on your application's bootstrapping process is **TypeScript compilation**.
+Fortunately, with [webpack](https://github.com/webpack/webpack) HMR (Hot-Module Replacement), we don't need to recompile the entire project each time a change occurs.
+This significantly decreases the amount of time necessary to instantiate your application, and makes iterative development a lot easier.

 > warning **Warning** Note that `webpack` won't automatically copy your assets (e.g. `graphql` files) to the `dist` folder.
-Similary, `webpack` is not compatible with glob static paths (e.g. `entities` property in `TypeOrmModule`).
+Similarly, `webpack` is not compatible with glob static paths (e.g., the `entities` property in `TypeOrmModule`).

 ### With CLI

 If you are using the [Nest CLI](https://docs.nestjs.com/cli/overview), the configuration process is pretty straightforward.
-The CLI wraps `webpack`, which allows use the `HotModuleReplacementPlugin`.
+The CLI wraps `webpack`, which allows use of the `HotModuleReplacementPlugin`.

 #### Installation